cicci8ino/cicci8ino.github.io/content/posts/xgs-api.md

 The password is then encrypted with that key.
 More specifically, the encrypt() function will pad the string first and then encrypt the data using [PKCS1 v1.5](https://en.wikipedia.org/wiki/PKCS_1)

 {{< admonition warning "PKCS1 v1.5" >}}
 PKCS1 v1.5 is vulnerable to [Padding Oracle Attack](https://en.wikipedia.org/wiki/Padding_oracle_attack).
-An attacker reading the encrypted password might be able to decrypt it if the switch is giving explicit feedback when an encrypted password with invalid padding is received.
+An attacker reading the encrypted password might be able to decrypt it if the switch gives explicit feedback when an encrypted password with invalid padding is received.
 Additional information can be found [stackexchange](https://crypto.stackexchange.com/questions/12688/can-you-explain-bleichenbachers-cca-attack-on-pkcs1-v1-5).

-Btw, it's already on a clear text channel, who cares.
+Btw, it's already on a clear text channel, who cares?
 {{< /admonition >}}

 ```js